sam-grant/pyutils/pyutils/README.md

 ```

 Here the user is asking for the trk fit (trksegs) as measured at the front of the tracker.

+A number of other helper functions are provided to help those doing a typical trk/evt based analysis:

+* is elec = asks if particle trk fit assumes electron
+* is pos = same but for positron
+* is down = asks if track is downstream going
+* SurfaceIDSelect = selects track fit at chosen surface ID (sid=0 is trk entrance)
+* hasTrkCRVCoin = checks a track to see if it is within a defined time from a crv coincidence

+Most select functions return a mask.
+This can be applied to the data using the .mask function.
+Detailed examples are provded in the example_cuts.py script.

+NOTE: currently underdevelopment by S. Middleton

 ### Importing multiple files